twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### GRAVITY NULLIFIER
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** For one hour, the user can float into the air, moving vertically up to a short distance per round (but not horizontally without taking some other action, such as pushing along the ceiling).
+- **효과:** For one hour, the user can float into the air, moving vertically up to a short distance per round (but not horizontally without taking some other action, such as pushing along the ceiling).
 The user must weigh less than 50 pounds (23 kg) per level of the cypher.

 ### GRAVITY-NULLIFYING APPLICATION
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** If a nonliving object no larger than a human (two humans if the cypher level is 6 or higher) is coated by this cypher, it floats 1d20 feet in the air permanently and no longer has weight if carried (though it needs to be strapped down).
+- **효과:** If a nonliving object no larger than a human (two humans if the cypher level is 6 or higher) is coated by this cypher, it floats 1d20 feet in the air permanently and no longer has weight if carried (though it needs to be strapped down).

 ### HEAT ATTACK
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of heat that inflicts 2 additional points of damage.
+- **효과:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of heat that inflicts 2 additional points of damage.

 ### HUNTER/SEEKER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** With long-range movement, this intelligent missile tracks and attacks a specified target (target must be within sight when selected).
+- **효과:** With long-range movement, this intelligent missile tracks and attacks a specified target (target must be within sight when selected).
 If it misses, it continues to attack one additional time per cypher level until it hits.
 For example, a level 4 hunter/seeker will attack a maximum of five times.
 Roll a d100 to determine the type of attack.
 01–50
 Inflicts 8 points of damage.